 Burnout is pervasive in the Unites States.
 You know the feeling.
 Maybe you’ve had to put out so many fires or had so many emotional experiences that you almost feel numb.
 It can be hard to focus.
 You don’t know what to do next.

 And it’s at that moment that you can always turn to your Ayurvedic practices.

 Vata is the king of all doshas.
-When you experience extreme stress, most often, Vata will go out of balance, whichever your dominant dosha.
+When you experience extreme stress, most often, Vata will go out of balance, whatever your dominant dosha may be.
 The reason is because Vata is comprised of space (akasha) and air (vayu).
 Think of all the things you do when you’re stressed; you run around like a crazy person, your mind races, and you text or check your email non-stop.
 There is constant movement.
 The idea to rebalance is to stop the erratic movement and to channel it more effectively.

 Try the following to rebalance your Vata:

 - Stop what you’re doing, take a few deep breaths, and regroup.